For Prospective PhD Students

-- I'm particularly interested in these (and related) problems in the context of mobile computing.
+- I'm particularly interested in these (and related) problems in the context of mobile computing and augmented reality.

 - I am always interested in finding motivated students to join our Ph.D. program.
 For my group, I look for students with the following background (these are not all requirements, but the more you satisfy the better):

 - B.S. or M.S. in computer science or electrical engineering

 - Coursework and understanding of signal processing, image processing, pattern recognition, computer graphics, and computer vision

 - Good programming skills and experience (especially important for those with an EE background)

 - Solid math background, solid probability and statistics background

 - Background in artificial intelligence, human and biological vision, multimedia, and HCI are also helpful